National Observatory of Athens: 1890-1934: The Observatory's "renaissance" under D. Eginitis

-The Greek Greek Parliament passed a special law on June 19, 1890, making the Athens Observatory a government research facility.
+The Greek Parliament passed a special law on June 19, 1890, making the Athens Observatory a government research facility.
 The name was changed to National Observatory of Athens abbreviated NOA.
 Because of the special law, Demetrios Eginitis was appointed Director of the NOA.
 In addition to the Astronomical Institute, two others Institutes were created, the Meteorological and the Seismological Institutes.

 Eginitis worked diligently to find funding for the new institute.
 He received credit from the University and restored the observatory building and updated the equipment.
 Because of the economic situation in Greece, government aid was very limited but Eginitis organized a national committee that collected considerable funding and donations from the local Greek community.

 The Thiseio site of the Observatory was expanded, a neighboring area was purchased and three new buildings were erected with the newly raised funding.
 State-of-the-art new instruments were ordered and installed at NOA, a 16 cm meridian circle and a 40 cm refractor.
 Another telescope, a 20 cm reflector was donated by K. Ionidis.

 Eginitis reorganized the meteorological network, adding about a hundred new stations and creating a seismological service.
 He also organized the addition of a catalog entitled Annales de l'Observatoire National d’Athènes.

 Eginitis played a significant role in the political and academic life in Greece.
 He was Minister of Education in 1917 and in 1926.
 Eginitis introduced the Eastern European Time Zone in Greece and replaced the Julian calendar with the Gregorian calendar making it the country's new standard.
 He founded the Academy of Athens and organized the University of Thessaloniki.